samkivioja/Convolutions-and-Content-Aware-Image-Resizing/README.md

 Seam carving is a technique for content-aware image resizing that removes "seams" (low-energy paths) from the image.
 The primary goal is to retain the most important features while resizing the image in a way that looks natural.

 **Seam carving** resizes images by intelligently removing or adding low-energy paths, or "seams," to minimize visual distortion.
 Here, convolution is used to identify these seams by calculating an **energy function** that measures the importance of each pixel based on edge strength.
-When resizing in both dimensions
+When seam carving in both dimensions at the same time the total lowest energy seam (orientation doesn't matter) is removed until either target width or target height is reached.
+After which only seams in the other direction are removed until target size is reached.

 ### Seam Carving Workflow
 These steps are repeated until enough seams are removed to reach the target size.